Educational History: The Hedge Schools of Ireland

 The schoolmasters had to take an oath of allegiance to the Crown and could not teach any Protestant children.
 Still held in the act of 1782 was that no ‘popish university or college’ could be erected or endowed, and that no school could be endowed.
 This kind of obstructionism to the conditions of teaching was regarded as a new penal law against education.

-Before a teacher could set up their school they were required to obtain a licence to each from the Protestant bishop of the diocese or his representative, who were empowered to grant and withdraw a licence at will.
+Before a teacher could set up their school they were required to obtain a license to each from the Protestant bishop of the diocese or his representative, who were empowered to grant and withdraw a license at will.
 There was a progression of the law in the Act of 1792 which declared that a licence to teach was no longer necessary, providing that the person conformed to all other aspects of the Act of 1782.

 Although the law was progressed, the practice remained the same – it seems – for a considerable time afterwards.
 There is evidence showing that licences were applied for and granted even in 1819 according to the research of P. J. Dowling.
 By the same note, Dowling suggests that it is extremely doubtful if Hedge Schoolmasters, or indeed, if any except a few lay teachers sought licences to teach.